 I think the most important thing is what do you do after you get the top level traction from the general population?
 What do you do with those people, especially when they’re already on your mailing list?
 How do you serve them the best and turn them into loyal, following customers?
 That has always been my main focus.

 Bob: My final question to you is, when you’re having conversations with friends of yours, people who are wanting to emulate some of your success, they’re asking, “How did you make it?” and so forth, what do you tell them is the key to success in starting up a business on something that they love to do?

 ChihYu: That’s an interesting question.
-I would say there is lot of business advice out there.
+I would say there is a lot of business advice out there.
 Some of them are true through and through, there’s a principle to it, that’s very good to know.
-But there are also business advice out there, in my opinion, that are little bit outdated because if they start a blog maybe before 2010 the strategy you could use compared to someone who is starting business now, or after 2016-17, it’s a very different market.
+But there are also business advice out there, in my opinion, that are a little bit outdated because if they start a blog maybe before 2010 the strategy you could use compared to someone who is starting a business now, or after 2016-17, it’s a very different market.
 Simply because it’s a way more crowded online internet marketing.
 So you have to go something very specific.
 Very, very niche down.

 “Listen to your audience.
 But make sure you listen to the right audience because a lot of people will tell you all the different things they want but they would never pay for it.”